aramayyes/OcraServer/README.md

 # OcraServer

-API server for restaurant table reservations.
+API server for restaurant table reservations (developed in 2017).

 This backend uses following technologies: